OzanDural/NLP-LoRA-FineTuning-Project/README.md

 ## 📊 Benchmark Results (Pass@1)

 We evaluated the models using the **LiveCodeBench (AtCoder - Easy)** dataset consisting of 41 coding problems.
-Detailed evaluation data is available in the `results/` directory.
+Detailed evaluation data is available in the `final_results` directory.

 | Model | Best Checkpoint | Pass@1 Score | Problems Solved |
 | :--- | :--- | :--- | :--- |